‘Brace’ yourself—this patient guide is a long one.

 What they feel like:

-Some discomfort is typical when wearing any clear aligner, but byte tries to minimize the pain with their HyperByte device, a proprietary high-frequency vibration device that helps seat the aligners and speed up treatment.
+Wearing clear aligners may cause some discomfort, but byte uses a device called HyperByte to reduce pain.
+HyperByte is a special tool that vibrates quickly to help the aligners fit better and make treatment faster.
 The company states that if you feel any pain lasting longer than 10 days, you should see a local orthodontist.

 How to care for them: